 4. The glandular system, particularly the thyroid and adrenal glands.
 The thyroid gland is extremely sensitive to copper.
 In part this is due to its nature and how easily it is influenced by the sympathetic nervous system.
 Common conditions seen with copper imbalance include hypothyroidism and even hyperthyroidism of a particular type that is very common that I all secondary hyperthyroidism.
 Grave’s disease usually due to stress, copper imbalance and often mercury as well.
 Anyone with a diagnosis of Grave’s disease or hyperthyroidism should have a hair analysis performed at a lab that does not wash the hair and properly interpreted.

-Most often, the problem goes away with a properly designed Nutritional Balancing program (Wendy’s program is called Mineral Power).
+Most often, the problem goes away with a properly designed Nutritional Balancing program (Wendy’s program is called Myers Detox Protocol).
 Reducing all stress and balancing the body chemistry are both required to resolve the condition naturally in my experience.
 Drugs may be needed temporarily to control the symptoms.
 Surgery or radioactive iodine treatment and too drastic and not needed, in my experience so far.

 5. Reproductive system.
 Copper is closely related to estrogen metabolism, and is required for women’s fertility and to maintain pregnancy.
 Imbalance can cause every conceivable female organ-related difficulty such as premenstrual syndrome, ovarian cysts, infertility, miscarriages, sexual dysfunctions and more.
 It affects men less than women in this area, but it may affect men’s potency and sexual drive as well as that of women.